 Hey!
 I get it.
 I’ve worked in the wine industry for decades.
 That’s why I want to take a chance and have you join me in making more fun on a more regular basis.

-My 19 year wine journey in 30 seconds: Who am I?
+My 19-year wine journey in 30 seconds: Who am I?

 My winemaking journey started when I was a sophomore in high school.
 Yes, high school.

-The knowledge I gained through that program led to science fairs, internships in France and California, a B.S. in Food Science from Penn State University, and a M.S. in Food Science and Technology from Virginia Tech University.
+The knowledge I gained through that program led to science fairs, internships in France and California, a B.S. in Food Science from Penn State University, and an M.S. in Food Science and Technology from Virginia Tech University.